 However, a healthy diet plays an important role in a sort of "triangle" of cancer prevention.
 A healthy diet, combined with regular physical activity and maintaining a healthy weight has been shown to reduce cancer risk.
 This triangle is thought to be the second most important step, after not smoking, to preventing cancer.

 While what we eat is probably linked to cancer development, being overweight and having a diet high in fat is clearly related to the development of certain cancer types.
 These include breast cancer (in post menopausal women), cancers of the colon, endometrium (uterus), esophagus and kidney.
 Evidence is highly suggestive that excess weight also increases the risk of cancers of the pancreas, gall bladder, thyroid, ovary, cervix and prostate, multiple myeloma and Hodgkin's lymphoma.
+For cancer survivors, a healthy weight and regular physical activity is linked to lower rates of recurrence for several types of cancer, including breast and colon.
 Body weight is evaluated using body mass index or BMI, which is your body weight in kilograms divided by your height in meters, squared.
 Experts define a healthy BMI to be 18.5-25 kg/m2, a BMI of 25-29.9 kg/m2 to be overweight and a BMI over 30 kg/m2 to be obese.

 A healthy diet, regular physical activity and maintaining a healthy weight have been linked to a lower risk of developing cancer.
 These three components make up the "cancer prevention triangle".
 They are strongly inter-related and working to improve one can often lead to improvements in another.
 Use the links below to learn more about this prevention triangle and ways to work towards a healthier you.